acryps/vlcluster/README.md

 You can put multiple different node types on the same computer

 ## Setting up the cluster
-We use ubuntu-server on all of our nodes
+You can use windows, macOS or linux to manage your cluster and uplaod new application, but the `registry`, `workers` and `gateways` require linux with `systemd` (ubuntu, centos, fedora, ...)!

 ### Creating the registry
 Run the following commands to create our first registry.
 We'll call it **mainnet**.
 You can only have one registry per cluster - but you can have multiple clusters and switch between them!
 Make sure that your registry has a static ip address or a DNS entry, we'll need it later on to reference the node!
 <pre>
-npm install -g vlcluster
+sudo npm install -g vlcluster
-vlcluster init registry -n "<b>mainnet</b>"
+sudo vlcluster init registry -n "<b>mainnet</b>"
 </pre>

 This will create the registry in `~/.vlcluster`.
 The command will return a **key**.
 This key will be used later on to create the workers and clients